alibaba/pipcook/docs/tutorials/component-object-detection.md

-# Use Pipcook to detect front-end components in pictures
+# Detect the UI components from a design draft

 ## Background